xkeshav/color-collector/README.md

 ## Install

 - open VSCode, and go to extension panel from activity bar or type <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>x</kbd>
-- search for `css color collector`
+- search for `CSS Color Collector`
 - Click _Install_
 - reload the vscode if it is prompted.